 Emeritus Prof Finalist for Prestigious Non-Fiction Prize

-University of Guelph English professor emeritus Thomas King is among nominees for the $60,000 Hilary Weston Writers' Trust Prize for Non-Fiction.
+University of Guelph English professor emeritus Thomas King is among the nominees for the $25,000 RBC Taylor Prize.

 King, a writer, broadcaster and first aboriginal Massey lecturer, was recognized for The Inconvenient Indian: A Curious Account of Native People in North America.